Translate

 Final Notes

 Breaking up doesn’t have to be messy.
-With a professional approach, you can streamline the process, and ensure both parties walk away with clear deliverables and actionable next steps.
+With a professional approach, you can streamline the process and ensure both parties walk away with clear deliverables and actionable next steps.

-Job Interview Tips from a Chronic Overthinker
+Job Interview Tips

 Ah, job interviews.
 That magical experience where a stranger decides your entire fate based on how well you can pretend to be a functioning human for 30 minutes.
 If you, like me, suffer from chronic overthinking, you’ll know that preparing for a job interview isn’t just about research and confidence—it’s about meticulously crafting every possible scenario in your head, and ultimately sabotaging yourself by saying something deeply unhinged.